while-true-do/tldr/docs/CODE_OF_CONDUCT.md

 # Code of Conduct
 | While True Do Code of Conduct

 This guideline is only a snapshot.
-Please have a look [here](https://github.com/while-true-do/community/docs/) to check the latest version.
+Please have a look [here](https://github.com/while-true-do/community/tree/master/docs) to check the latest version.

 ## Welcome

-Welcome to While True Do.
-Thank you so much for considering to participate to our community and projects.
+Thank you so much for considering to contribute.
+Every contribution helps us.
+We are really happy, when somebody is joining the hard work.

 In this document you can find some guidance how we take care and what we expect from our maintainers and contributors.